Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Results

-The particular values of the input variables sent to the implicit function cause an evaluation error in the Gibbs minimization equations.
-Given the high conversion, the optimization algorithm calculates a value near zero for the outlet molar composition of propane in the ATR, which is used to calculate the entropy of the ideal gas.
+In the failing instances, the implicit function formulation experiences evaluation errors in the Gibbs minimization equations.
+Given the high conversion, the optimization algorithm calculates a value near zero for the outlet molar composition of propane in the reactor, which is used to calculate the entropy of the ideal gas.
 Here, one of the terms attempts to calculate the natural logarithm of this composition, causing numerical stability issues, as shown in Eq. (\ref{eq12}).
 In consequence, the Newton solver fails to calculate $g_{partial,\ch{C3H8}}$, see Eq. (\ref{eq8}), and the outer optimization does not converge.
 The entropy of the ideal gas is used to calculate the ideal partial Gibbs energy of propane, which is then corrected with a departure function.

-The step size of the outer optimization problem could be reduced to avoid the calculation of a near-zero value for this outlet composition.
-Currently, this error handling procedure is used by the full space formulation in the IPOPT’s AMPL interface, so reliability of the implicit function formulation could be further improved by implementing this same methodology \cite{Parker2022}.

 The ALAMO and neural network formulations introduce only a minor increase in solution error.
-To evaluate solution quality, we solved a square system for the original flowsheet, where the fixed inlet natural gas and steam molar flow rate, as well as the bypass fraction, correspond to the values calculated by the ALAMO and the neural network formulations, separately.
+To evaluate solution quality, we solved a square system for the original flowsheet, where the fixed inlet natural gas, steam molar flow rate, and bypass fraction correspond to the values calculated by the ALAMO and the neural network formulations, separately.
 Then, we compared the objective value given by these simulations with the objective value calculated by the full space optimization problem.
-This comparison was done for the seventeen instances for which full space, ALAMO and neural network formulations all converged successfully.
-The average relative error for the ALAMO formulation was 0.56\%, with a maximum error of 0.87\%.
-For the neural network formulation, the average relative error was 0.37\%, with a maximum error of 0.61\%.
+This comparison was done for the 25 instances for which full space, ALAMO, neural network, and implicit formulations all converged successfully.
+The average relative objective function difference for the ALAMO formulation was 1.9\%, with a maximum difference of 2.1\%.
+For the neural network formulation, the average relative objective function difference was 0.96\%, with a maximum difference of 2.4\%.